 The Projectile Allowance for 17mm and 42mm projectiles is calculated separately.
 For every round of projectiles fired by a robot, the Projectile Allowance corresponding to the type of projectiles fired is reduced by 1 round.
-When the corresponding Projectile Allowance is not zero, the Launching Mechanism will remain powered on; otherwise, it will be powered off.
-If a Hero Robot launches more projectiles than its allowance (the Speed Monitor Module detects a 42mm projectile has been fired when the Projectile Allowance is 0), the Referee System will shield all the armors of the other team's robots, Outpost, and Base from 42mm projectile damage.
+When the Launching Mechanism is locked, its power stays off; when it is unlocked and the projectile allowance for the corresponding projectile type is not zero, its power remains on, otherwise it is powered off.
+Three seconds after a Hero Robot changed from surviving to non-surviving state, or a Hero Robot has launched more projectiles than its allowance (the Speed Monitor Module detects a 42mm projectile has been fired when the Projectile Allowance is 0), all the Armor Modules of the other team's robots, Outpost and Base will be shielded from 42mm projectile damage, until the Hero Robot changes to surviving state and the Projectile Allowance is no longer 0.